 Zippers

-Zippers are one of the heaviest features on a sleeping bag, so it’s no surprise that this is a place we see a great deal of variation and innovation in the ultralight world.
+Zippers are one of the heaviest features on a sleeping bag, so it’s no surprise that this is a place where we see a great deal of variation and innovation in the ultralight world.
 For one, manufacturers can cut weight by shortening the length of a zipper: while some ultralight sleeping bags feature zippers that extend the entire length of the bag (REI Co-op Magma), others have partial-length zippers (the Sea to Summit Spark) or forgo the zipper entirely (Feathered Friends’ Tanager and Vireo).

 Full-length zippers not only offer ease of entering and exiting the bag, but they also allow versatility in venting.
 On a hot night, it’s nice to be able to stick a leg out into the cool air or zip open the bag and drape it overtop like a blanket.
 Two-way zippers offer even more versatility, allowing you to cool off hot feet while keeping the torso completely insulated.
 On the other hand, partial-length zippers or zipper-less designs mean your ventilation options are severely limited.
 We’ve spent many nights in our Therm-a-Rest Hyperion 20 bouncing back and forth from too hot (fully inside the bag) to too cold (bag draped overtop) with no viable middle ground.